-To assist in the efficient and effective discharge of its duties and responsibilities, the Board has established the board committees, namely, Audit Committee ("AC"), Remuneration Committee ("RC") and Nominating Committee ("NC") (collectively, the "Board Committees").
-The Board Committees operate within clearly defined terms of reference which sets out the authority and duties, and operating procedures, which are reviewed on a regular basis.
+To assist in the efficient and effective discharge of its duties and responsibilities, the Board has established the Board Committees, namely, Audit Committee ("AC"), Remuneration Committee ("RC") and Nominating Committee ("NC") (collectively, the "Board Committees").
+The Board Committees operate within clearly defined terms of reference which set out the authority and duties, and operating procedures, which are reviewed on a regular basis.
 The Board acknowledges that while the Board Committees have the authority to examine particular issues and report back to the Board with their decisions and recommendations, the ultimate responsibility on all matters lies with the Board.

-The Board conducts regular scheduled meetings at least four (4) times a year to review, inter alia, the strategic policies of the Group, significant business transactions, performance of the business and approve the release of the quarterly and year-end financial results when required, ad-hoc Board and Board Committees meetings are also held to address significant transactions or issues that may arise.
+The Board conducts regular scheduled meetings at least four (4) times a year to review, inter alia, the strategic policies of the Group, significant business transactions, performance of the business and approve the release of the half yearly and year-end financial results when required, ad-hoc Board and Board Committees meetings are also held to address significant transactions or issues that may arise.
 The Company's Constitution allows meetings to be conducted by way of teleconference and videoconference.

-Details of Board and Board Committees meetings as well as shareholders' general meeting held during FY2022 and members' attendance are summarised in the table below:
+Details of Board and Board Committees meetings as well as shareholders' general meeting held during FY2023 and members' attendance are summarised in the table below:

-Annual Board Committees
+Annual Board Commit tees

-Meetings General Board Meeting for FY2021 Audit Nominating Remuneration
+Meetings General Meeting for FY2022 Extraordinary General Meeting Board Audit Nominating Remuneration

-Total held in FY2022 1 6 4 1 1
+Total held in FY2023 1 1 6 4 1 1

-Number of meetings attended •
+Nu umber of meetin gs attende d

-Mr Kum Soh Har, Michael ("Mr Kum") 2 3 1# 1
+Mr Kum Soh Har, Michael (" Mr Kum ") 1 1 3 2 1# 1

-Ms Kum Wan Mei, Gwendolyn (Gan Wanmei) (Alternate Director to Mr Kum) 1 6 4# 1# 1#
+Ms Kum Wan Mei, Gwendolyn (Gan Wanmei) (Alternate Director to Mr Kum) 1 1 6 4# 1# 1#

-Mr Wong Siew Cheong 1 6 4# 1# 1#
+Mr Wong Siew Cheong, Bill 1 1 6 4# 1# 1#

-Mr Gwee Lian Kheng 1 4 2
+Mr Gwee Lian Kheng 1 1 5 4 1 1

-Mr Wong Chee Meng, Lawrence 1 6 4 1 1
+Mr Wong Chee Meng, Lawrence 1 1 6 4 1 1

-Mr Sam Chee Leong 1 6 4 1 1#
+Mr Sam Chee Leong 1 1 6 4 1 1#

-[#]By invitation
+\By invitation